not-a-lawyer/LegalFeeCalculator/README.md

 # LegalStatuteOfLimitationsCalculator
-## Calculate the statute of limitations according to German law in a reliable, transparent way.
+## Calculate the statute of limitations according to German law in a reliable and transparent way.